Installing Cabinet Knobs

 First she measured the corner square on the cabinets.
 It was 1.5″ square.

-I used my drill to make a mark where the hole would go.
+Then, I used my drill to make a mark where the hole would go.

-Then I removed the template and slipped a piece of scrap wood behind where the hole was being drilled.
+After that, I removed the template and slipped a piece of scrap wood behind where the hole was being drilled.

 Then I drilled into the cabinet until I felt it enter the scrap wood.